Northwest Horticultural Council

 B. Licenses and quotas:

-European Union (EU) import license requirement apply.
+European Union (EU) import license requirement applies.
 Please refer to the EU chapter for additional information.

 C. Currency Issues: